 Seeking Full Compensation for Big Rig Crash Victims and their Families

 According to the Federal Motor Carrier Safety Administration (“FMCSA”), 4,657 large trucks were involved in fatal accidents in 2017 (the latest year for which crash statistics are available), and 56,422 large trucks were involved in injury crashes.
-In that year, there were 34,247 fatalities from large truck and bus crashes, the most serious of which involved 8 fatalities.
 The number of truck crash fatalities increased by nearly 2,000 people between the years 2015 and 2017.

 The continued yearly injury and death toll from truck crashes and bus accidents is staggering.
 Our role in representing Salem Virginia victims in a truck crash or bus accident not only is to seek full compensation for our clients, but also to deter other drivers from the dangerous practices that often lead to these crashes.

 What You Should Know if You Were Injured, of if a Loved One Died, as the Result of a Large Truck or Bus Crash

 Semi-trucks (often called “big rigs” or “18 wheelers”) and bus accidents and crashes are different than passenger truck, car, or other vehicle crashes in the following respects:

 - Interstate truck and bus drivers and their companies are subject to federal rules and regulations that do not apply to other drivers, including mandatory record keeping, safety training, and “hours of service” rules and regulations.
 It is important that Virginia truck and bus injury victims and their families retain an experienced truck crash lawyer who is familiar with these rules and regulations, and who can conduct a thorough investigation regarding whether a driver and their company were in compliance with these rules and regulations at the time of the crash.